Doing Business in the Comoros

 Objectives of the subject “Doing Business in the Union of the Comoros”:

-- To analyze the Comorian economy and foreign trade
+- To analyse the Comorian economy and foreign trade

 - To evaluate business opportunities in the Comoros